Labirintami/doc/docs/ribbon/separator.md

 ### Properties

-You can provide the [following properties](ribbon/api/api_separator_properties.md) in the configuration object of a Separator.
+You can provide the [following properties](ribbon/api/api_separator_properties.md) in the configuration object of a Separator control.

 ## Showing/hiding Separator